hlacontainers/pitch-crc/README.md

 # Pitch CRC image
+The Pitch Central RTI Component (CRC) is an application that manages one or more federation executions within the Pitch RTI.
+For example, it keeps track of joined federates and maintains information about the publication and subscription interests of individual federates.
+The CRC is a required application when using the Pitch RTI.

-This repository contains the files and instructions to build and run a Docker container image for the Pitch Central RTI Component (CRC). **This repository does not include any Pitch files**.
+This repository contains the files and instructions to build and run a Docker container image for the Pitch CRC. **This repository does not include any Pitch files**.
 The Pitch RTI and license keys must be acquired from the vendor.
-A free version of the Pitch RTI for two federates can be requested from the vendor website.
+A free version of the Pitch RTI for two federates can be requested from the vendor site.
 For more information about the Pitch RTI, see http://pitchtechnologies.com.

+By default a **skeleton** Docker container image is built from the files in this repository.
+A skeleton container image does not include any Pitch proprietary files.
+These files must be mounted into the CRC container at run-time in order to create a functional CRC container.

-For the instructions to build the Pitch CRC container image see [BUILDME](BUILDME.md).
+For the instructions to build a skeleton or a complete Pitch CRC container image see [BUILDME](BUILDME.md).

-The simplest way to start the Pitch CRC container is with the following `docker-compose.yml` file:
+The simplest way to start the Pitch CRC container is with the following `docker-compose.yml` file, with the following assumptions:

+- The Pitch CRC container image is skeleton image.
+- The Pitch Free RTI is installed on the host file system under the directory `${RTI_HOME}`.

 ````
 version: '3'

 services:
  xserver:
   image: ${REPOSITORY}xserver
   ports:
   - "8080:8080"

  crc:
   image: ${REPOSITORY}pitch-crc:${PITCH_VERSION}
-  mac_address: ${MAC_ADDRESS}
+  volumes:
+  - ${RTI_HOME}:/usr/local/prti1516e
   environment:
   - DISPLAY=${DISPLAY}
   ports:
   - "8989:8989"
 ````

-and using the following `.env` file:
+And where the following `.env` file is used:

 ````
 # Repository prefix